-The Cosmological Evolution Survey (COSMOS) observed a $2 \deg^{2}$ equatorial field in the entire spectral range from radio to X-ray with both ground and space-based telescopes, collecting photometric and spectroscopic data.
+The COSMOS observed a $2 \deg^{2}$ equatorial field in the entire spectral range from radio to X-ray with both ground and space-based telescopes, collecting photometric and spectroscopic data.
 In this field, $\sim 2$ million galaxies were detected, spanning $75\%$ of the age of the Universe \citep{cosmos}.

-We use the COSMOS2015 \citep{cosmos2015} catalogue from the survey for its photo-zs and stellar masses.
-Usually, to train a ML algorithm to predict photo-zs, spectroscopic redshifts (spec-zs) are used.
-However, the photo-zs in this catalogue have been shown to be precise and accurate.
-Compared to photo-zs from surveys such as the DES and the Sloan Digital Sky Survey (SDSS; \citealt{sdss}), the COSMOS photo-zs have been computed using more than $30$ bands spanning a huge portion of the electromagnetic spectrum, as opposed to $4$ or $5$ optical bands.
-The most precise photo-zs have been estimated for very bright, low redshift, star-forming galaxies, with a normalised median absolute deviation (NMAD; \citealt{nmad}) of $0.007$, of which $0.5 \%$ are catastrophic outliers.
+We use the COSMOS2015 \citep{cosmos2015} catalogue from the field for its photo-\textit{z}s and stellar masses.
+Usually, to train an ML algorithm to predict photo-\textit{z}s, spectroscopic redshifts (spec-\textit{z}s) are used.
+However, the photo-\textit{z}s in this catalogue have been shown to be precise and accurate.
+Compared to photo-\textit{z}s from surveys such as the DES and the SDSS (\citealt{sdss}), the COSMOS photo-\textit{z}s have been computed using more than $30$ bands spanning a huge portion of the electromagnetic spectrum, as opposed to four or five optical bands.
+The most precise photo-\textit{z}s have been estimated for very bright, low redshift, star-forming galaxies, with a normalized median absolute deviation (NMAD; \citealt{nmad}) of $0.007$, of which $0.5 \%$ are catastrophic outliers.
 Furthermore, in the deepest regions of the survey, $90 \%$ of galaxies with stellar mass greater than $10^{10} M_{\odot}$ at $z = 4$ have been detected.
-The high photo-z precision and the overall completeness of the survey in stellar mass makes this an exemplary dataset to use in this work.
+The high photo-\textit{z} precision and the overall completeness of the survey in stellar mass makes this an exemplary data set to use in this work.